MinnPost/legislature-tracker/README.md

 The Open States data is very good structured data about bills, but it is basic data that does not account for the subtleties of how legislatures work.

-Currently, this application is based on how the Minnesota State Legislature works.
-This means there are certain assumptions, such as the following:
+The Legislature tracker tries to take these subtleties into account, but may not be good enough for your legislature.
+Please open an issue in the queue to discuss how to address other use cases.
+This is currently handling the following:

-* Companion bills are manually designated.
+* Companion bills can be manually designated, or if not provided, the system will try to read the Open States companion bill that is designated.
 * When both primary and companion bills pass, but there are difference to reconcile, there is often a conference bill.
 * Sometimes a companion bill will get substituted, meaning it gets dropped and the primary bill is only used.
-* The legislature may actually re-use a bill number for difference bills.
-In the MN Leg, this is marked as an action with "substitued" in it.
+* Some legislatures will not assign a bill right away even though it is known that it is being discussed.
+If there is no primary bill provided, a bill will be "stubbed" out in the interface.

 ## Building